-PROPERTY NAME: MANAGEMENT AGENT: DATE: RESIDENT SERVICES PROVIDER:
+PROPERTY NAME: MANAGEMENT AGENT:

+DATE: RESIDENT SERVICES PROVIDER:

-Management Agent Requirements (includes Security)
+Ma Management Agent Requirements (includes Security)

-Qualifications, Staffing Plan and Budge --
+Qualifications, Staffing Plan and Budget

+Organizational Chart

 Description of duties by position

-Specific staffing onsite including: positions, days worked and hours onsite
+Specific staffing onsite including: position s, days worked and hours onsite

 Compliance staffing

 Salaries and annual budget

 Evidence of successful management of a minimum of five projects over 40 units in size subject to affordable regulatory agreements.
 At least one of those projects must be within the six-county region represented by the Sacramento Area Council of Governments.

+Duran anti- Managaran ant Davition

 Property Management Position FTE

+Property Management Position FTE

+Property Management Position FTE

+Property Management Position FTE

+Property Management Position FTE

+2. Management Plan: FTE

+2. FTE

-2. Management Plan:
+2. Management Plan: Statement of Management Policy gation of Authority to the Management Company

-Statement of Management Policy
+2. Management Plan: Statement of Management Policy Role and Responsibility and/or delegation

-• Role and Responsibility and/or delegation of Authority to the Management Company
+2. Management Plan: Statement of Management Policy Role and Responsibility and/or delegation gation of Authority to the Management Company

-Note: A copy of an executed Management Agreement is required prior to lease up.
+2. Management Plan: Statement of Management Policy Role and Responsibility and/or delegative in the control of t gation of Authority to the Management Company ment Agreement is required prior to lease up.

-Project Affordable Unit Schedule

-• Number by bedroom size and affordability level of assisted units.

-Marketing Plan